• Skip to primary navigation

 Recipe Notes

-• It must be stored covered in the refrigerator for up to 2-3 days.
+• STORAGE: It must be stored covered in the refrigerator for up to 2-3 days.
 Heat well before eating!
 If desired, add a little bit more of coconut milk to dilute the sauce.

 • Love One Pot Meals?
 Try also our One Pot Chicken in Lime Coconut Sauce.